getzep/zep-js/README.md

 ## Constructor

-- `constructor(baseURL: string)`: Constructs a new ZepClient instance with the given base URL of the Zep API.
+- `constructor(baseURL: string, apiKey?: string)`: Constructs a new ZepClient instance with the given base URL of the Zep API and an optional API Key.

 ## Methods